Ashlalala/aajonusnet/md/QNA/Q&A Of September 19, 2000 (Rare).md

 me and I am no doctor and I am at the doctor’s symposium.
 This is only for doctors and they invited me up there.
 I was saying, “You guys do no harm.
 You guys are butchering and burning people and poisoning people.
 That is doing harm.
-A:d the virus, bacteria and the parasites you find in these diseases are not the cause.
+The virus, bacteria and the parasites you find in these diseases are not the cause.
 They are just the symptom and that is eating the bad food and the environment pollution.”
 A lot of them got up there and said you’re right.
-A:d a lot of them directed it right to me.
+A lot of them directed it right to me.
 But these were supposedly alternative doctors who would use a little bit of the allopathic system to do something on the new age system.